 - Discuss therapist disclosure with regards to attachment repair and relational practice

-- Introduce the body in clinical practice through somatic work and right hemispheric processing
+- Introduce the body in clinical practice in terms of affect regulation

 - Explore how the body, brain and autonomic nervous system (ANS) interconnect with relational/attachment trauma

 - Learn about the window of arousal and how to work within it

 - Learn about the polyvagal theory and apply it to practice

 - Link attachment patterning, the ANS, the window of arousal and clinical practice

 - Explore practices for greater therapist embodiment, attunement and relational practice

 This workshop is open to therapists with a graduate degree in a mental health discipline.
 The workshop is limited to 24 students.

 Online Tuesday Evenings October 19th through November 16th 6:30 – 9:00 pm PT

 PREVIOUS WORKSHOP: CHRONIC SHAME, INSECURE ATTACHMENT & EMBODIED RELATIONAL REPAIR